This post originally appeared on WeAreTeachers.com. File this one under “Accomplishment” concepts.

 For example, if Sierra continues to raise her hand in the future, there is a chance she saw her failed answer as a temporary and specific event.
 If we notice her withdraw and not show effort again, this is a signal that she may see her mistake as permanent and universal.

 By noticing students’ language and/or their responses to common classroom adversities, we can also coach students on re-working or “thought challenging” their pessimistic responses.
 Seligman calls this “Disputation,” adding the “D” to the ABC model.
-I use the acronym HELP with my students to dispute their pessimistic beliefs:

 So, how does one begin fostering optimism in students?
 Start by helping students explore their own thoughts in relation to controlled or simulated adversities.
 Click the link below for a couple of free mini-lessons to help students examine their beliefs about adversity: